 Step 1 (photo above left): Begin by placing a slip knot on your hook.

-Step 2 (photo above right): Insert hook into designated st.
+Step 2 (photo above right): Insert your hook into the designated stitch.

-Step 3 (photo above left): YO, pull up a loop.
+Step 3 (photo above left): Yarn over, pull up a loop.

-Step 4 (photo above right): YO, pull thru both loops on hook.
+Step 4 (photo above right): Yarn over, pull thru both loops on hook.
 Join w/ a sc complete.